Updated:

 Case Participant

-I have chosen to provide the analysis of an actual person on the autism spectrum featured in the digital media.
+I have chosen to provide an analysis of an actual person on the autism spectrum featured in the digital media.
 Life, Animated is a documentary that covers numerous issues that a person suffering from the syndrome has to address daily.
 The film represents a highly artistic mix of actual video records from its main character’s life and animated scenes that are central to the understanding of an ingenious method that helped the boy communicate.

 In this work, I observe Owen Suskind as a patient as if I were able to observe him in real time.
 The way his life is presented allows for a proper analysis of the case, as the syndrome and its symptoms are among the film’s core topics.
 Love is another crucial subject that is covered extensively throughout the film.
 It helps to realize the importance of everyday support and attention that people on the autism spectrum desperately need.